QuantZero/ai-agents/README.md

-A collection of small, focused AI agents built with Python.
-Each agent is designed to solve a specific task using modern AI/LLM technologies.

 ## Overview

 This repository contains independent AI agent projects, each with its own purpose and dependencies.
 All agents are designed to be simple, focused, and easy to use.
+It is basically a collection of small, focused AI agents built with Python.
+Each agent is designed to solve a specific task using modern AI/LLM technologies.

+> Multi agent flows will be added soon

 ## Available Agents